 Viewing distance test: Readable from 20+ feet away on your screen

-Speed simulation: Tested with a billboard analysis tool
+Speed simulation: Tested with a billboard analysis or pre-testing tool

 Lighting conditions: Works in daylight, dusk, and bright sun

-If you can check every box, you're ready to print.
-If not, go back and refine your design.
+If you can check every box, you're ready for launch.

 1. Drivers have 6 seconds.
-Design for speed, not for leisure reading.
+Design for speed

 2. 7 words or fewer.
 If you can't say it simply, simplify your offer.